• Skip to primary navigation

 Tamari is soy sauce that's made without grains, therefore, it's a great gluten-free soy sauce alternative.
 Coconut aminos is a soy-free seasoning sauce that's a popular alternative to soy sauce for those who avoid soy.
 Coconut aminos are lighter in flavor than tamari, but are a great soy sauce alternative.

 Definitely!
-Can be made 1 day in advance.
+This can be made 1 day in advance.
 Make the spicy peanut dressing as directed, let cool completely, place into a sealable container, and store in the refrigerator.
 Combine shredded green cabbage, red cabbage, carrots, and bell pepper in a large bowl; cover and store in the refrigerator.
 When ready to serve, toss the dressing and salad mixture together.
 Season with salt and black pepper, to taste, and add the peanuts, sesame seeds, and cilantro leaves.
 Top with the mandarin oranges.
-Enjoy!

-What Can you Serve with Asian Cabbage Salad?
+What goes with Asian Cabbage Salad?

-What can you do with a Head of Cabbage?
+What can you make with cabbage?

 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.